Completeness and additive property for submeasures: Introduction

 Just and Krawczyk claimed in \cite[Lemma 3.1]{MR748847} that the analogue of Theorem \ref{thm:jonPAMS} holds for all weighted upper densities, that is, maps $\nu_f: \mathcal{P}(\omega)\to \mathbb{R}$ defined by $\nu_f(A):=\limsup_n \sum_{i \in A\cap n}f(i)/ \sum_{i \in n}f(i)$, where $f: \omega\to \mathbb{R}$ is an Erd{\H o}s--Ulam function, that is, a nonnegative function such that $\lim_n\sum_{i \in n}f(i)=\infty$ and $\lim_n f(n)/\sum_{i \in n}f(i)=0$.
 It seems to us that their proof contains a gap that does not appear easily fixable.\footnote{More precisely, the last centered upper bound of the distance $\rho_h(a_n/I_h, a/I_h)$ in the proof of \cite[Lemma 3.1]{MR748847} is given by $2^{-n}+\sum_{k=1}^\infty 2^{-(n+k)}$, which goes to $0$ as $n\to\infty$.
-However, the latter should be replaced by $2^{-n}+k 2^{-n}$, which does not necessarily go to $0$ as $n\to \infty$ because in the construction there is no explicit dependence between $n$ and $k$.} A further generalization was claimed by Farah in \cite[Lemma 1.3.3(c)]{MR1711328}.
+However, the latter should be replaced by $2^{-n}+k 2^{-n}$, which does not necessarily go to $0$ as $n\to \infty$ because in the construction there is no explicit dependence between $n$ and $k$.} A further generalization was claimed by Farah in \cite[Lemma 1.3.3(c)]{MR1711328}, which has been used also in \cite[Proposition 2]{MR1955288}.
 However, as confirmed by Farah in personal communications regarding the latter result, his argument also contains a gap.
 We show in Theorem \ref{thm:alllscsm} below, with a different proof, that their claims were, in fact, correct.
+(A revised and corrected version of \cite[Lemma 1.3.3(c)]{MR1711328} can be found in \cite[Proposition 5.2.2]{FarahAQrevisited}.)